 In order to be placed in the candidate herdsire pool, bucklings must be a twin or better, and must be in the top third of the 120-day weights for their contemporary group.
 They must also meet minimum standards for scrotal size, must not require hoof trimming, and must have two clean teats.
 We do not breed for conformation, but bucks must be free of any defects that could affect soundness.

 Candidate herdsires must also have a dam that is a good performer in our herd.
 The Kiko is a maternal breed.
 Therefore, the characteristics of a buck's female relatives are of primary importance: litter size, udder conformation, maternal abilitiy, and weaning weights.
 We prefer dams who produce large kids at weaning, while being of modest body size themselves.
-Click here for a discussion on the downside of pursuing large goats as a breeding goal.

 We generally do not sell bucklings as breeding stock because we prefer to wait until young bucks have undergone winter survival and parasite loading testing.
 We have found that it is not possible to reliably predict long-term hardiness based on a buckling's early performance.

 This chart shows 100-day winter weight gains in a group of yearling bucks on our farm.
 It is an excellent illustration of the effects de-worming can have on a herd, and the inevitable outcome of selecting breeding stock from herds that are universally de-wormed.
 It also demonstrates one way that we continuously select our Kikos to survive and thrive with natural parasite resilience.